Sunday, 09 January 2022

 Prof. MEHDI BENNIS, HEAD OF THE INTELLIGENT CONNECTIVITY AND NETWORKS/SYSTEMS GROUP (ICON), UNIVERSITY OF OULU, FINLAND

-DR. SUNGHYUN CHOI, SENIOR VICE PRESIDENT AND HEAD OF THE ADVANCED COMMUNICATIONS RESEARCH CENTER AT SAMSUNG RESEARCH
+DR. SUNGHYUN CHOI, EXECUTIVE VICE PRESIDENT AND HEAD OF THE ADVANCED COMMUNICATIONS RESEARCH CENTER AT SAMSUNG RESEARCH

 The path to overcoming some of the current technological challenges facing communications technologies lies in enriching software’s capabilities and advancing AI.
 Furthermore, both academia and industry are initiating research activities to shape the next-generation communication system, namely 6G.
 This speech will introduce a comprehensive overview of various aspects including technical and societal trends, services, requirements, and candidate technologies for 6G.

 YINGYING (JENNIFER) CHEN, ASSOCIATE DIRECTOR OF THE WIRELESS INFORMATION NETWORK LABORATORY (WINLAB), RUTGERS UNIVERSITY, USA